University of Bern: General university institutions

 The function of these general university institutions is to promote dialogue between students in different disciplines and faculties through interdisciplinary events for academic staff and students.
 The Centre for Continuing University Education (ZUW) focuses on scientific further education.
 The selection of topics in the ZUW programmes ranges from public administration through dentistry to spiritual guidance.
 In addition, the University of Bern has also taken the lead in the German-speaking world in creating a number of novel study programmes, for instance Evaluation.

 Interdisciplinary centres

-The university has defined specific focuses of research as strategic and has established interdisciplinary centres of excellence for these that pursue an interdisciplinary approach to research and teaching.
-For example, the biomedical engineering programmes of the Artificial Organ (ARTORG) Center for Biomedical Engineering Research and the Public Management and Policy programme of the Center of Competence for Public Management (CCPM).
+The university has defined specific strategic focuses of research and established interdisciplinary centres for research and teaching.
+The biomedical engineering programmes of the Artificial Organ (ARTORG) Center for Biomedical Engineering Research and the Public Management and Policy programme of the Center of Competence for Public Management (CCPM).

 There are 10 strategic centres and interfaculty units at the University of Bern: